dew0011/Cookbook_OpenAPI/README.md

 ## Usage

-The YAML file can be viewed in the Swagger online editor: https://swagger.io/tools/swagger-editor/ or your preferred OpenAPI renderer.
+The documentation can viewed in this repository's GitHub Pages: https://dew0011.github.io/Cookbook_OpenAPI/

+It features a landing page with a getting started guide and the OpenAPI spec rendered with Redoc.

 ## Motivation
 I created this documentation to get hands on experience in API documentation and explore REST API structure.
 This is a work in progress and is evolving as I learn more.

 If you are also exploring this space, please feel free to use this as a starting place.
 There are many, many places where this documentation and the underlying API structure could be improved and built on.
-At the bottom I have given a list of some of the [fantastic resources](##Thank_you) I have used in putting this documentation together.
+At the bottom I have given a list of some of the [fantastic resources](#thank-you) I have used in putting this documentation together.

 ## Design Principles
 ### Endpoint layout